 - Shaggy manes have a black spore print

 - True shaggy manes will usually be much taller and more rubust than other inky caps.

-- Shaggy manes I find often grow singularly, other inky caps often grow in dense clusters, like the stinky ones that appear on your boulevard.
+- Shaggy manes grow singularly, but occasionally in tightly packed groups too.
+Other inky caps often typically grow in dense clusters, like the stinky ones that appear on your boulevard.

 - Compared to other inky caps, shaggy manes are shaggy looking: very, very shaggy looking, with their cap looking much more like a wig, (hence the name) with small, up-swept hairs.

 From a safety standpoint, I don’t think these pose much danger to casual forest diners at all, but you should know that some inky caps have been known to cause a reaction when consumed with alcohol, which could be consumed days before or after the mushroom is ingested.